-Compute the expected value, variance, and standard deviation of X, the revenue of a single statistics student for the bookstore.
+Example problem: Compute the expected value, variance, and standard deviation of X, the revenue of a single statistics student for the bookstore.

-It is useful to construct a table that holds computations for each outcome separately, then add up the results.
+Solution to the example: It is useful to construct a table that holds computations for each outcome separately, then add up the results.